-Luke Nero Brown - Director & CEO
+Luke Nero Brown - Owner & CEO/ General Manager

 I have been actively training parkour for 6 years now, and I have participated in variety of gatherings and workshops in my home country (Poland) during that time.
 I have also experience from House of Air Gliwice (trampoline park) where I was responsible for injury prevention and class teaching.